infinispan/Infinispan.Hotrod.Core/README.md

 ## Security
 TLS is working (certificats are not verified), authentication ca be performed via SASL (PLAIN and DIGEST-MD5).

+## Hotrod dotnet-client comparison
+The testsuite folder [Infinispan.Hotrod.Core.XUnitTest](Infinispan.Hotrod.Core.XUnitTest) is structured like the testsuite of the [official .NET client](https://github.com/infinispan/dotnet-client) so to make make it easier to compare the two products.

 # Plans
 The master plan is this:
 - code consolidation